wistaria/MateriAppsInstaller/docs/sphinx/en/source/about/info.rst

 Copyright
 ------------------
-The University of Tokyo holds the copyright of MateriApps Installer, and it is distributee under the GNU General Public License version 3 (GPL v3).
+The University of Tokyo holds the copyright of MateriApps Installer, and it is distributed under the GNU General Public License version 3 (GPL v3).
 The patch files for each installed software are subject to the license of the respective software.

 *(c) 2013-2021 The University of Tokyo.
 All rights reserved.*